 The host organization provides accommodation, means of support and health insurance for the entire period of the visa’s validity, as well as any costs of removal from the country.

-Once you meet these conditions, you can get a long-term visa for voluntary activities from the diplomatic missions and consular offices, and you will need to submit the following documents:
+Once you meet these conditions, you can get a long-term visa for voluntary activities from the diplomatic missions and consular offices.

 • documents proving your situation, namely that you are about to cary out voluntary activities in Romania;